 Sensitive data could be compromised by any employee, either accidentally or on purpose, such as corporate espionage.
 If the threat internal, we can also assist in discovering the identity of the culprit, and help determine if the breach was accidental or intentional.

 These threats may be internal or external.
-Our experts can rapidly formulate an action plan and response to any such threats:
+Our Computer Emergency and Response team (SRS-CERT) can rapidly formulate an action plan and response to any such threats:

-- Once we start handling the case, we deploy the necessary hardware and software that will uncover the breaches.
+- Once we start handling the case, we deploy the necessary hardware and software that will uncover the breaches in your environment.

-- Once we have enough information about the type of the attack, entry point and which systems are effected, we will then move on to containment.
+- Once we have enough information about the type and tactic of the attack, entry point and which systems are effected, we will then move on to containment.

 - During containment stage, we will quarantine and focus on the effected systems, remove any and all malware and hardware devices that the malicious parties could have used to access the system.

 Incident Response Services: